 Example query

-question = "tell us about Kushumgar organisation"
+question = "list details about the organisation"

 results = query_strategies_similarity(question)